leanprover/vetss2025/README.md

 ### First hands-on break

 Suggested tasks, in rough order of difficulty.
-These are invitations to play around with Lean; unless you have prior experience with it or very similar tools like Isabelle or Coq, it is not likely to finisht them without help.
+These are invitations to play around with Lean; unless you have prior experience with it or very similar tools like Isabelle or Coq, it is not likely to finish them without help.

 The branch `exercises` contains the result of solving all the exercises.